NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 ---

-The _GPU Scheduling for Pandas UDF_ is the support for [UDF(user defined function)](https://spark.apache.org/docs/latest/api/python/pyspark.sql.html?highlight=udf#pyspark.sql.functions.udf).
+The _GPU Scheduling for Pandas UDF_  is one of the GPU things support for [UDF(user defined function)](https://spark.apache.org/docs/3.0.0/sql-pyspark-pandas-with-arrow.html).
 The  _GPU Scheduling for Pandas UDF_ has two components:

 - **Share GPU with JVM**: Let the Python process share JVM GPU.
 The Python process could run on the same GPU with JVM.